skt-t1-byungi/aico/README.md

 promise.abort() // <= Abort `/api/request` request.
 ```

-`signal` has a `aborted` that indicates whether the promise was aborted or not.
+`signal` has an `aborted` that indicates whether the promise was aborted or not.

 ```js
 const promise = new AbortInCoroutines(function * (signal) {